 DNT:0 signal, the user is expressing a preference

-user.
-This recommendation places no restrictions on data collected
+to allow tracking.
+This recommendation places no restrictions on collection or use of data

 A party MAY engage in practices otherwise proscribed by this recommendation if the user has given explicit and informed consent.
 This consent MAY be obtained through the API defined in the companion [[!TRACKING-DNT]] document, or a party MAY obtain out of band consent to disregard a Do Not Track preference using a different technology.
 If a party is relying on out of band consent to disregard a Do Not Track preference, the party MUST indicate this consent to the user agent as described in the companion [[!TRACKING-DNT]] document.